telerik/reporting-docs/report-items/shape.md

 ---
 title: Shape
 page_title: Shape Report Item Overview
-description: "Learn more about the Telerik Reporting Checkbox report item, how to expand and shrink it depending on its contents, and how to use embedded expressions."
+description: "Learn more about the Telerik Reporting Shape report item and how to choose the shape type of the supported lines, arrows, stars, and more shapes."
 slug: telerikreporting/designing-reports/report-structure/shape
-tags: telerik, reporting, report, items, shape
+tags: telerik, reporting, report, items, shape, types, arrows, lines, stars
 published: True
 position: 11
 previous_url: /report-items-shape